unix-world/Smart.Framework.Modules/README.md

 	* MediaGallery: a media gallery api for Smart.Framework
 	* SocialMedia Facebook: Js + PHP API
 	* SocialMedia Twitter: Js + PHP API
-	* PageBuilder: a content management API for Smart.Framework
 	* SVN (manager): a web based SVN (subversion) manager

 ### Extra App Modules (GPLv3 licensed ; can be used with Smart.Framework licensed under GPLv3 license only):